If your microwave isn’t working, there are several solutions to fixing the problem. In some instances, it’s as simple as resetting the GFCI fuse.

+In some instances, it can be as simple as resetting the GFCI switch.
 In other cases, it might be issues with the turntable, a door switch, or blown fuses.

 Blown Thermal Fuse